 A copy of the United Benefice Matins Service to commemorate VE Day on the 7th May 1995 at the Parish Church of St Margaret of Antioch.
 There is a copy of the prayers for the day.
 There ...

-Induction Service for the Reverend Christopher Wayte at St Margaret of Antioch Church, St Margaret's-at-Cliffe.
+Induction Service of the Reverend Christopher Wayte at St Margaret's Church.
 December 1985

-Internal view of Zeebrugge Memorial Window St Margaret's Church - 26 February 1988
+Memorial Window to Herald of Free Enterprise St Margaret's Church.
+26 February 1988

 Internal view of the Zeebrugge Memorial Window after installation in the south aisle of St Margaret's Church.
 26 February 1988

 Order of Service for Induction of Rev Christopher Wayte.
 20th December 1985